VHS Revival Revisits James Cameron’s masterclass in sequel making.

 As the first female action lead, Ripley was previously billed as the underdog, and that was how we perceived her until she outlived the crew of Nostromo to defeat the seemingly impervious.
 After Ripley returns to Earth she is still the underdog in the eyes of the rest of the cast because the events of Alien left no witnesses, and the Ripley who grew to conquer exists only in our memory.
 It is this intimacy that allows Cameron to step on the gas without having to put too much emphasis on characterisation.
 There is a love interest built on a mutual respect, but even Michael Biehn’s Corporal Hicks is light on development, with a supporting cast who are paper thin at best.

 That’s not to say we don’t root for the characters.
 Each serve a purpose in a screenplay of great resourcefulness as we careen headlong towards the main event with the kind of macho camaraderie which proves infectious, and although they come thick and fast, each of those deaths mean something as the solidarity of brotherhood erodes like so much neon acid, while an underprepared lieutenant Gorman relinquishes the reins and finally understands what we have known all along.
+One of the film’s more memorable characters comes in the form of duplicitous corporate shill Carter Burke, played with sleazy panache by Paul Reiser, a human antagonist who almost rivals the Xenomorphs in his destructive ambitions, and whose very presence amps up our sense of uncertainty.

-One character who is afforded more than just a bit-part is the crew’s android Bishop, played with wonderful dead-eyed integrity by Lance Henriksen, whose knife dancing act heads a whole host of playful gimmicks which help to make Aliens such an iconic experience.
+Another character who is afforded more than just a bit-part is the crew’s android Bishop, played with wonderful dead-eyed integrity by Lance Henriksen, whose knife dancing act heads a whole host of playful gimmicks which help to make Aliens such an iconic experience.
 While acting as a clear distinction from the malevolent droid featured in Alien, Bishop is essential in unlocking those personality traits that a newly distrusting Ripley has all but abandoned.
 For all the qualities of the new and improved Ripley, her lack of trust and myopic ruthlessness sometimes portray her as an unlikable character, and it is Bishop’s redemption that reawakens her tender side as she heads toward a maternal climax.

 Perhaps the strongest sub-narrative in Aliens is the relationship that exists between Ripley and juvenile stowaway Newt, and the parallels of motherhood that are drawn between our heroine and the Xenomorph queen.
 For much of the movie the aliens are cheaply throwaway, their indestructibility sacrificed as aliens explode from every conceivable nook, and although the tension is at times just as palpable as the original, a bigger test is needed as the movie approaches its finale.